centerionware/evmon2/README.md

 ## Contributing

-- Current status: in active custompment.
+- Current status: in active development.
 - Production deployment, PostgreSQL, and MariaDB support are untested.
 - Please open an issue if you test any of the production setups or databases.